BestTimesToVisit.com Logo

 food

-Don't miss out on the 'roulottes' (food trucks) in Papeete, especially in the evening at Place Vaiete.
-They offer an incredible variety of delicious and affordable local dishes, from fresh poisson cru (raw fish marinated in lime and coconut milk) to grilled meats and Chinese specialties – it’s a true taste of Tahiti.
+Don't miss the 'roulottes' (food trucks) in Papeete, especially on the waterfront in the evenings – they offer delicious and affordable local specialties like poisson cru (raw fish marinated in lime and coconut milk) and grilled meats.
+For a more authentic experience, try a 'snacks' (small local eateries) for lunch.

 packing

-Pack light, breathable clothing, but definitely include a good reef-safe sunscreen and insect repellent.
-The sun is intense year-round, and mosquitoes can be bothersome, especially at dawn and dusk.
-A waterproof bag for your electronics is also a lifesaver for boat trips and unexpected tropical showers.
+Pack light, breathable clothing like cotton and linen, as the humidity can be high.
+Don't forget reef-safe sunscreen, a wide-brimmed hat, and insect repellent, as mosquitoes can be present, especially at dawn and dusk.
+A waterproof bag for your electronics is also a smart idea for boat trips and beach days.

 safety